yuyutomi/js-async-weather-api-lab-nyc-fe-071018/README.md

 return an error regardless of what you do.

-* Create a _second_ fetch request for a _different_ endpoint on the Open Weather API, this time, the 5 day forecast.
+* Create a _second_ fetch request for a _different_ endpoint on the Open Weather API, the five day forecast.
 This time, use the following as a base for your fetch URL:

 ```js
 `https://api.openweathermap.org/data/2.5/forecast?`
 ```

-In the returned JSON data, there is a list array of weather forecasts for every three hours for the next five days.
-Iterate over this array and display each 3-hour forecast as its own `div` that displays `dt_txt`, `temp`, and `humidity`.
-Append these `div`s within the `<aside>` element in `index.html`.
+In the returned JSON data, there will be a key, `list`, an array of weather information for every three hours for the next five days.
+Iterate over this array and display each three hour forecast as its own `div` that displays `dt_txt`, `temp`, and `humidity`.
+Append these `div` child elements within the `<aside>` element in `index.html`.

-* Bonus: Using the 5-day forecast data and the [ChartJS][chartjs] library, render a line graph in `index.html`.
+* Bonus: Using the five day forecast data and the [ChartJS][chartjs] library, render a line graph in `index.html`.
 The library has already been made available in `index.html` and the canvas element is provided, but you'll need to use the examples in the [ChartJS][example] documentation to figure out how to display